voorhoede/dotnetcore-front-end-guide/readme.md

 # .NET Core front-end development guide

+> Check our [blogpost](https://www.voorhoede.nl/en/blog/building-a-modular-front-end-in-dotnet-core/) on why we did this.

 ## Getting started

 Install .NET Core framework on your machine.
 You can access the [official website](https://www.microsoft.com/net/core) and download the lastest version.
 After installation head over to your recently cloned repo and run `dotnet restore`.
 This will install all the packages that the project requires for .net core.